karlseguin/the-little-mongodb-book/en/mongodb.markdown

 4. A document is made up of one or more `fields`, which you can probably guess are a lot like `columns`.

-5. `Indexes` in MongoDB function much like their RDBMS counterparts.
+5. `Indexes` in MongoDB function mostly like their RDBMS counterparts.

 6. `Cursors` are different than the other five concepts but they are important enough, and often overlooked, that I think they are worthy of their own discussion.
-The important thing to understand about cursors is that when you ask MongoDB for data, it returns a cursor, which we can do things to, such as counting or skipping ahead, without actually pulling down data.
+The important thing to understand about cursors is that when you ask MongoDB for data, it returns a "pointer" to the result set called a cursor, which we can do things to, such as counting or skipping ahead, before actually pulling down data.

 To recap, MongoDB is made up of `databases` which contain `collections`.
 A `collection` is made up of `documents`.
 Each `document` is made up of `fields`. `Collections` can be `indexed`, which improves lookup and sorting performance.
 Finally, when we get data from MongoDB we do so through a `cursor` whose actual execution is delayed until necessary.